HPE security service

 High Security Mode Requires BIOS Configuration Privilege Requires BIOS Configuration Privilege

-Refer to the Roles and privileges paragraph for more details on this topic.
+Refer to the Roles and privileges paragraph for more detail on this topic.

 NOTE